abhishekkadavil/RestAssured-Cucumber-Hybrid-Framework/README.md

 # Test case creation
 Test cases are defined in the Features folder in the form of `.feature` file.
 We can create test case for any API with some predefined steps.
+We can create test case in two-way
+* Customisable API test cases - This is long steps and have very much customisable options.
+* API specific test cases - This have shot steps and have to create classes for each API.
+## Customisable API test cases
 ```feature
   @CreateUserAPI  @CreateUser01 @CreateUserAPIPass @All
   Scenario: Create new user